Travel Postcard: 48 Hours in Tokyo around New Year's

 Afterwards, wander around the Asakusa area, which still has an old neighborhood flavor.
 About five minutes' walk from the temple is a street of open-air restaurants selling grilled meat on skewers and stewed tripe with tofu.
 Belly up to a counter stool and have some beer or hot sake.

 A futuristic broadcasting tower of dubious beauty, the Skytree is 634-metres high and has been certified by Guinness as the world's tallest tower.
-It anchors a shopping and pleasure complex that includes movie theatres and an aquarium, and boasts two observation decks: one at 350 meters and the other at 450 meters. (here)
+It anchors a shopping and pleasure complex that includes movie theatres and an aquarium, and boasts two observation decks: one at 350 metres and the other at 450 metres. (here)

 SUNDAY